Robert P. George, J.D., D.Phil. (Co-Chairman)

 Rabbi Meir Y. Soloveichik, Ph.D.

-Meir Y. Soloveichik is director of the Zahava and Moshael Straus Center for Torah and Western Thought at Yeshiva University, as well Associate Rabbi at Congregation Kehilath Jeshurun in Manhattan.
+Meir Y. Soloveichik is director of the Zahava and Moshael Straus Center for Torah and Western Thought at Yeshiva University, as well Rabbi at Congregation Shearith Israel in New York City.
 He received his rabbinical ordination from the Rabbi Isaac Elchanan Theological Seminary at Yeshiva University, where he was also a member of the Beren Institute for Advanced Talmudic Studies.
 He received his Ph.D. in Religion from Princeton University.

 Christopher O. Tollefsen, Ph.D.

-Christopher O. Tollefsen is professor of philosophy at the University of South Carolina and a senior fellow at the Witherspoon Institute.
+Christopher O. Tollefsen is College of Arts and Sciences Distinguished Professor of Philosophy at the University of South Carolina and a senior fellow at the Witherspoon Institute.
 His areas of specialization include moral philosophy and practical ethics.
 Currently he is doing work in natural law ethics, liberal perfectionism, medical ethics, the ethics and politics of inquiry, philosophical embryology, the nature of human action, end of life issues, and ethics and education.
 He has published extensively in academic journals on topics of bioethics, meta-ethics, and the New Natural Law Theory, and has written for such popular publications as The New Atlantis, The Public Discourse, First Things, and Touchstone.
 He obtained his doctorate in philosophy from Emory University.
-Professor Tollefsen is the author of Biomedical Research and Beyond: Expanding the Ethics of Inquiry (2007) and coauthor (with Robert P. George) of Embryo: A Defense of Human Life (2008).
+Professor Tollefsen is the author of Biomedical Research and Beyond: Expanding the Ethics of Inquiry (2007) and Lying and Christian Ethics (2014), and coauthor (with Robert P. George) of Embryo: A Defense of Human Life (2008).